TomatenKuchenDEV/docs/docs/botsetup.md

 :::tip German docs

 Du verstehst Deutsch?
-Dann verwende [die deutsche Version dieser Docs](https://docs.tomatenkuchen.com/de/).
+Dann verwende die [deutsche Version dieser Docs](https://docs.tomatenkuchen.com/de/).

-You can change the language of the docs anytime using the navbar.

 :::

 ## [Invite TomatenKuchen](https://tomatenkuchen.com/invite)

 You can invite the bot using [this invite link](https://tomatenkuchen.com/invite).
 You'll automatically be logged in into the dashboard which allows you to modify server settings.
 These settings include the language and prefixes in addition to slash commands.

+## Support server

+If you need help with something, let it be an error, a setting or other setup - the members on our [Support server](https://tomatenkuchen.com/discord) will be happy to help you with that.

 ## Changing important settings